 Thankfully, the small network of servers doesn’t correlate to poor performance.
 We were able to stream 1080p video seamlessly with no buffering while connected to servers in New York, Los Angeles, and London, from the test location in Canada.
 There were also no issues when playing games using the same servers.
 Connecting to different servers rarely took more than a few seconds, and there were no dropped connections observed while surfing, downloading, or streaming.

 When running our speed tests, the aim is to be as empirical as possible.
-We use a test server in Canada and connect to servers in various locations (the US, the UK, Australia, Hong Kong, and Germany) for each provider.
-We download a test file of roughly 50MB in size from a US server.
-This is repeated four times per day (at six-hour intervals.) for each test server.
-The average download speed for each test is recorded and the aggregate data is displayed in the interactive chart below.
+We use a test server in Canada and connect to servers in various locations (the US, the UK, and Hong Kong) for each provider.
+We run speed tests to each location three times per day at regular intervals.
+The average download speed for each test is recorded and the aggregate data is displayed in the chart below.

 Note that these tests can only serve as a general indication of the performance you might see and cannot be considered definitive.
 The inherent volatility of the internet adds a significant factor of randomness.
 Additionally, you might see slower or faster or speeds depending on your connection, and smaller or larger discrepancies in results.